nowikat/nowikat/README.md

 ## Hi there 👋
 I am an accountant with 8 years of experience who recently decided to switch to the IT industry.
 Software testing is a field that has intrigued me greatly.
 I am particularly fascinated by the possibilities of automation.
-In my repository, you will mainly find tasks that I tackled during the software testing course at GOIT.
+In most of my repositories you will find tasks that I tackled during the software testing course at GOIT.

 ![My Profile Picture](https://tse4.mm.bing.net/th/id/OIG1.LhciZYmSI9GAe3Dk.Ln9?pid=ImgGn)